This year's winner

 We expect most applications to focus on countries in Sub-Saharan Africa and South/Southeast Asia.
 We do, though, consider applications for other regions, including resource-poor areas of Latin America.
 We also consider applications that focus on populations in specific need, for example, refugees to the UK or other countries.

 What is the timeframe?

 The grant period is one calendar year.
-This year it is September 2018 to August 2019.
+This year it is September 2019 to August 2020.
+Applications are now closed.

 Funding and support

 How much funding is available?